microsoft/playwright/docs/api.md

   - `type` <"png"|"jpeg"> Specify screenshot type, defaults to `png`.
   - `quality` <[number]> The quality of the image, between 0-100.
 Not applicable to `png` images.
   - `omitBackground` <[boolean]> Hides default white background and allows capturing screenshots with transparency.
 Not applicable to `jpeg` images.
 Defaults to `false`.
+  - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
+The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]<[Buffer]>> Promise which resolves to buffer with the captured screenshot.

-This method scrolls element into view if needed before taking a screenshot.
+This method waits for the [actionability](./actionability.md) checks, then scrolls element into view before taking a screenshot.
 If the element is detached from DOM, the method throws an error.

 #### elementHandle.scrollIntoViewIfNeeded([options])
 - `options` <[Object]>